gerbless/react-tutorial/object-oriented-programming/readme.md

 Each of these will be explained below

 ### Encapsulation

 All your objects should work as expected, but you do not have to know how it works in the background.
 All this functionality and inner working to make things happen must be hidden to outsiders.

+E.g. Think in a regular engine.
+You use it in a car, but you don't know how it really works.
+The most interesting part about this is you use it seamlessly, you know what it does and it works perfectly, you don't care about how all the machinery is working in the background.

+That is encapsulation.

 ### Inheritance

 What happens when you want to make to objects that have properties and behavior in common ?
 Do you have to duplicate code to achieve that ?.
 Oh no my friend, you can do an inheritance.
-Similar to proper genetic inheritance(like we inherit from our parents) we can inherit properties and behaviors.
+Similar to proper genetic inheritance(like we inherit characteristics from our parents) we can inherit properties and behaviors from one class to another.

 The class that inherits properties and behavior is commonly known as child class and the class that is inherited is known as parent class or base class.

+Let's suppose we have a dog class and a cat class, what they have in common ?:

+- they have 4 legs
+- they have fur
+- they have a tail
+- they run crazily

+for this case, we could have a common class named Animal that dogs and cats can inherit from it to get all the characteristics that Animal class have.

 ### Polymorphism

 If you are a Child class you can act like your parent class.
 That's important because you as a subclass can implement specific behavior that your parent component does not.
 This is really useful when you want to declare generic classes to operate with your data.
 With Polymorphism you can extend or implement implementation detail with your child class and behave like its parent class.

+Following the previous example with cats and dogs, let's suppose we have a function that needs to receive an animal.
+We know with inheritance, cats and dogs are child classes from animal class, so they can behave just like this animal class.

+This is known as polymorphism, child classes can act like their parent classes.

 ## Objects in Javascript